Rodgers-M/dotfiles/README.md

 this should be good to get you started

 # Useful links
-[troubleshoot/debug key bindings/mappings](https://vi.stackexchange.com/questions/7722/how-to-debug-a-mapping) : sometimes mappings my not work as expected
+[troubleshoot/debug key bindings/mappings](https://vi.stackexchange.com/questions/7722/how-to-debug-a-mapping) : sometimes mappings my not work as expected. do `:help map-which-keys ` for vim's suggestions on what keys to map.